SarthakYadav/GISE-51-pytorch/README.md

 If you do want to generate exact mixtures from `isolated_events.tar.gz`, you'll have to use the provided `mixtures_jams.tar.gz`, which contains `.jams` annotation files and can be used by Scaper to generate mixtures from.
 For more information, visit [Scaper Tutorials](https://scaper.readthedocs.io/en/latest/tutorial.html).

 ### Data Preparation
+Before commencing with experiments, lmdb files need to be created.
 There are two options for generating lmdb files:
 1. Downloading provided tar archives and pack them into lmdbs. <b>(Recommended)</b>
 2. Downloading `noises.tar.gz`, `isolated_events.tar.gz` and `mixtures_jams.tar.gz`, generate soundscapes locally using scaper from jams files, convert soundscapes to `.flac` (for lower memory usage) using `scripts/wav2flac.py` and pack them into mixtures.

 We recommend using method 1.
 For packing soundscape mixtures into lmdbs:

-* Download tar archive for corresponding data subset from [dataset page](https://zenodo.org/record/4593514#.YFrRsEMzZhE)
+* Download `train*.tar.gz` (all if you want to repeat 4.1, just `train.tar.gz` otherwise), `val.tar.gz` and `eval.tar.gz` from [dataset page](https://zenodo.org/record/4593514#.YFrRsEMzZhE) and extract into a separate directory.
 * Run `pack_mixtures_into_lmdb.py` to generate lmdb files from soundscape mixtures as follows.
    ```
     # for generating lmdb for 60k soundscapes